burthen/ramort/README.md

 # RAMORT

+### NB: This is a toy project for fun and it is at the preliminary research stage

 RAMORT is a Rust resource-analysis prototype.
 It collects a compact MIR-derived IR, applies trusted and user-provided resource summaries, builds amortized proof obligations, solves them with an integer LP backend, and exactly checks the